Mikedeejay2/StrongEncapsulationEliminator/README.md

 # Java Strong Encapsulation Eliminator (JSEE)
-JSEE is a set of tools used for disabling or weakening Java 9+ strongly encapsulated classes.
+JSEE is a set of tools used for disabling or weakening Java 9+ strongly encapsulated classes and easy code manipulation.
 JSEE allows you to "see" and modify the entire Java Virtual Machine at runtime.
 This library is meant to act as a Java power user's sandbox without restrictions.
 This library can be dangerous, but it can also be extremely useful.
 Use it at your own risk.

 ### The main functions of this library are to:
 * Allow full reflection access to Java internals